B2B Commerce

 Governments around the world are using policy to advance modern payment protocols.
 From the aforementioned SEPA in Europe, to RTP in the U.S., to UPI in India, and PIX in Brazil – the list goes on.
 Their common goal is to reduce cost, increase speed, and drive digitization of payments to encourage trade and economic growth.
 They have the added benefit of introducing traceability, which especially for cash-dominated economies like India, can bolster income and sales tax compliance.
 But why does this matter for checkout players?
 These policies present the opportunity to ride the tailwind of nationwide digital payments adoption, which are especially powerful in developing markets.

 B2B payment flows get complicated, especially for larger merchants that have operations in multiple geographies, with many bank accounts, holding various currencies, which are moved across a series of rails.
 It’s a multifactorial optimization problem.
 If founders want to build the perfect checkout platform, they will need payments orchestration to do so.
-Activant portfolio company Gr4vy is working on this - more on the orchestration opportunity here.
+Activant portfolio company is working on this -

 B2B transactions are large, not just the transaction size, but often the physical size too.
 Imagine the complexities involved in moving two dozen 10-foot-tall industrial steel coils from a mill in the U.S. to an auto factory in Germany.
 Plenty can go wrong along the way.
 Transactions of this dollar and physical size are an exercise in risk management, for which trade credit insurance is a useful tool.
 This provides protection to a business in the case that its customers fail to pay, whether due to cash flow issues, insolvency, or regional instability.
 Checkout platforms like Hokodo and Kriya offer trade credit insurance as a feature within their product flow, while Bondaval offers it to merchants as-a-service.